Gkarios/My-obsidian-notes/Geopolitics/How Ukraine became a market economy and democracy - Documentary coverage by Sarcasmitron.md

 #### 2000-2010
 - Early 2000 Ukraine was a post-communist shithole of a country facing a huge economic crisis.
 - President: Kuchma 1994-2004 was just exposed in long tape for soliciting bribes, threatening politicians, planning to rig elections, authorized selling an illegal weapon to Saddam Hussein and authorized the secret murder an opposing journalist "Georgii Gongadze".
 Who 3 months later was found dead in the woods decapitated.
-- Riots began, 2 of Kuchma's subordinates were becoming more popular than him.
+- Riots began, 2 of Kuchma's subordinates were becoming more popular than him:
 - Yushchenko (PM 99-01)
 - Tymoshenko PM for fuel and energy

 - Kushma commanded Yushchenko to fire tymoshenko, and put her in jail.
-After the plan failed, he fired Yushchenko and replaced him with Yanukovych.
+After Yushchenko failed to do this, he fired Yushchenko and replaced him with Yanukovych.
-- That scandal also got exposed and Kushma, knowing that he has no chance of winning elections endorsed a successor, his current PM of 2002-2004 Yanukovych.
+- That scandal also got exposed to the public and Kushma, knowing that he has no chance of winning elections endorsed a successor, his newer PM of 2002-2004 Yanukovych.

 2004 pre-elections: